neu-se/CS4530-Fall-2022/Assignments/revised-project-plan.md

 Your work breakdown should take the format of a simple textual list.

 **Mandatory update for all teams:** Even if your work breakdown is entirely unchanged compared to the preliminary plan, please be certain to include updates on all "sprint 0" tasks (those which were scheduled to be completed before the due date of this revised plan).
 Many teams included research/learning tasks in the first week to help inform the rest of the work breakdown: you should be certain to revise your work breakdown based on what you have learned so far.

+Changelog:
+* 10/21: Updated details about conditions of satisfaction (being testable and include priority).
+Also updated the grading breakdown.

 ## Submission
 Your revised project plan should be submitted as a single PDF in GradeScope to the assignment "Revised Project Plan."